jimratliff/GenoMac-system/scripts/spawn/0_README.md

 [^container_structure]: For the most part, if not entirely, Project GenoMac doesn’t concern itself with *containers* but only *volumes*.
 It matters what volumes are mounted.
 Once mounted, the volume’s name identifies that volume, without regard to the container on which it resides.

 There are two major groups of users:
 - superintendant-class users: These users exists only to help manage the Mac itself and facilitate its use by “resident users.”
-The home directories of the superintendant-class users reside on the startup volume and don’t contain highly sensitive information.
-These users all have Secure Tokens for the File Vault–protected startup volume and hence can mount the startup volume.
+The home directories of the superintendant-class users reside on the startup volume and don’t contain highly sensitive information.[^no_sensitive_info] These users all have Secure Tokens for the File Vault–protected startup volume and hence can mount the startup volume.
 - resident users: These are the important users who do important things.
 Each resident user has a home directory that resides on an independently encrypted volume other than the startup volume.

+[^no_sensitive_info]: Here, no “highly sensitive information” means, for example, no client-confidential or personal financial information.
+The sensitive information that *is* on the startup volume is limited to passwords or passphrases, but even those are stored in independently encrypted password-management vaults (themselves within the File Vault–protected startup volume).

 Each resident user needs to know *two* sets of credentials: (a) their own, of course, but also (b) the credentials for one of the superintendent-class users—in order to be able to boot the Mac into the superintendent-class user’s account, from which to mount the volume where the resident user’s home directory resides.